Miguel-Henriques/terraform-reference-guides/docs/MODULARIZATION.md

 Modules are a great way of keeping your code tight, readable and mantainable.
 They also offer a logical way of keeping up your Terraform code aligned with the application architecture by mirroring its structure.
 This provides a great reading experience when switching between application and infrastructure code, as for each app codebase there is an infra counterpart that pairs with it.

-There are essentially four major types of modules that may have different versioning paths:
+There are essentially five major types of modules that may have different versioning paths:

+- data-only modules
 - shared modules
 - component modules
 - product modules
 - environment/config modules

+Despite this, only the first four often get referred as proper Terraform modules as with config modules there's little to no module behavior.

 ### Shared modules